near/NEPs/specs/Standards/Sould Bound Token/README.md

 ## Specification

-Main requirement for Soubound tokens is to make it bound to a human:
+Main requirement for Soulbound tokens is to make it bound to a human:

 - moving tokens from one account to another should be strictly limited to case of _recoverability_ (eg in case a user's private key is compromised due to extortion, loss, etc) or user account merge (_soul transfer_).
   This becomes especially important for proof-of-human stamps that can only be issued once per user.